• Home

 What is Cardio Training

-1. Cardiovascular exercise is exercise that gets your heart rate up.
-Though some people use it solely for weight loss, cardio has other benefits as well.
-Read on to learn more about what this type of exercise is, the benefits it offers, and how to create a safe and effective cardiovascular routine.
+Cardiovascular exercise is any activity that gets your heart rate up, making it an essential component of various exercise programs.
+While many people focus on cardio primarily for weight loss, it offers numerous other benefits as well.
+Read on to learn more about this type of exercise, the advantages it provides, and how to create a safe and effective cardiovascular routine, especially for those interested in senior fitness.

 How to Choose Cardio Exercise